aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 Our fifth year brought us another Powell,
 Effie came riding down the road on her horse, Pal.
-She was kind and good and always steady
+She was kind and good and always ready
 To try to please us and keep us steady.
 But, oh, how we did try her!
 Two hours at recess would beg her to say
 To go to the Valley of Diamonds to play.
-Here nerves were put keenly on edge
+Her nerves were put keenly on edge
 When many tricked were played over her head.
 Such ones as when Clarence knocked the wash pan on the floor, Or when we would run from her and close the door.